Sivasankar300/calculator/README.md

 - Decimal point to perform calculation on floating point numbers
 - Backscape to remove numbers one at a time
 - Better CSS
+- Clean up the commit log as there are some mistakes.

 **Lesson Link:** https://www.theodinproject.com/lessons/foundations-calculator
 - Added Keyboard support for extra credits for now.